DarynOngera/urlxpanda/extension/README.md

 ## Privacy & Security

-- All URL expansion happens locally through your own server
+- All URL expansion happens through the production URLXpanda server.
-- No data is sent to external services
+- No data is sent to external services other than the URLXpanda server.
-- URLs are processed through your local URLXpanda instance

 - Safety warnings help identify potentially malicious links

 ## Development